Last Updated: 1st January 2021

 To enable us to provide this service we process personal and other data about you, passengers, customers, visitors and users of our services and products.

 We understand how important this information is and are committed to protecting your information and respecting your privacy.
 Argyle Satellite is a registered ‘data controller’ with the Information Commissioner’s Office (registration number ZA293310), as we are responsible for deciding how and why your data is used; ensuring your data is kept safe and that it is handled securely.

 1.2 What this policy is about

-It is important that if you do not agree with this policy, in general or any part of it, you should not access the Website, the Web-Booker, the Apps or use our services.
+It is important that if you do not agree with this policy, in general or any part of it, you should not open an account with us, access the website, the Web-Booker, the Apps or use our services.

 In the event that you wish to make a complaint about how we process your personal data, please contact us in the first instance at email@example.com and we will endeavour to deal with your request as soon as possible.
 This is without prejudice to your right to launch a claim with the Information Commissioner’s Office or the data protection supervisory authority in the EU country in which you live or work where you think we have infringed data protection laws.

 What information do we collect and where does it come from?

 2.1 Information that you give us